hcguersoy/cleanreg/README.md

 ## Usage

-Download the file *cleanreg.py* or clone this repository to a local directory or pull the docker image.
+Download the file _cleanreg.py_ or clone this repository to a local directory or pull the docker image.
+Beginning with version `v0.0.8`, images are supported for `linux/amd64` and (this is new) `linux\arm64`.
 This is the suggested way to run `cleanreg`!

 ```shell
 docker pull hcguersoy/cleanreg:v0.8.0